smart-on-fhir/smart-scheduling-links/README.md

 1. A strong degree of trust is required between the third-party app and the EHR system, since the app is allowed to directly manipulate the state of the EHR.

-2. Providers have no way to set rules/expectations about which patientes are good candidates for a given slot -- which means that specialists are unwilling to open up scheduling.
-The issues is that, for examlpe, a neuromuscular specialist needs to ensure that her patients actually have a relevant diagnosis and have been through suitable pre-specialty workup.
-The relevant questsions and up-front data-gathering are highly specialized, and deep integration of scheduling provides no way to colleect and assess these details before booking a slot.
+2. Providers have no way to set rules/expectations about which patients are good candidates for a given slot -- which means that specialists are unwilling to open up scheduling.
+The issues is that, for example, a neuromuscular specialist needs to ensure that her patients actually have a relevant diagnosis and have been through suitable pre-specialty workup.
+The relevant questions and up-front data-gathering are highly specialized, and deep integration of scheduling provides no way to collect and assess these details before booking a slot.

 ## Time to try again!

 SMART Scheduling Links provides a lightweight complement to the 2017 Argonaut Scheduling IG.
-It addresses real-world adoption challenges by providing ia simple, familiar user experience -- with a very small standards footprint.
+It addresses real-world adoption challenges by providing a simple, familiar user experience -- with a very small standards footprint.